trpc/trpc/README.md

 > 🚧  Docs in progress

-GraphQL is amazing, I'm a massive fan, & have made many GraphQL-servers and the ecosystem around it is mature with things like Apollo & Relay.
+GraphQL is amazing; I'm a massive fan & have made many GraphQL-servers and the ecosystem around it is mature with things like Apollo & Relay.
 It's amazing to be able to make a flexible API where each consumer can pick just the data needed for it.
 If you are already have a custom GraphQL-server for your project, you're probably in no need for tRPC.

 The thing is, GraphQL isn't that easy to get right - ACL is needed to be solved on a per-type basis, complexity analysis, and performance are non-trivial things to get right.